 These are long tubes containing a crackling composition which you uncoil and light to create a ground-based noise effect (as opposed to it being shot out of a fountain tube into the air).
-You can read more about this in our Chinese crackers article as that’s the type of professional firework it is trying to imitate.
+You can read more about this in my Chinese crackers article as that’s the type of professional firework it is trying to imitate.

 Indoor cake fountains